Gandi/hieracles/README.md

 If you set `usedb: true` the `hc` command will query the puppetdb by default and display extra informations for the queried node.
 This default behavior can be changed by passing the `-nodb` option on the commandline.

+#### Impact

+When usedb is true, a call to puppetdb will be made for all commands to retrieve facts if they are present for the queried node.

 Completion
 -------------